-This suggests that consumers are normalizing their spending – shifting back to services from goods.
+This suggests that consumers are normalizing spending – shifting back to services from goods.
 It makes complete sense that people aren’t buying TVs right now.
-They bought them last year when the government handed over their credit card.
+They purchased them last year when the government handed over their credit card.
 This year, they are buying luggage and toys because everyone wants to travel and go back to wasting money on 1st and 2nd birthday parties.

 To be clear, I’m not trying to put lipstick on a pig.
-All I’m saying is the headline data rarely tells the full story.
+All I’m saying is the headline data rarely tells the whole story.
 Right now, I see this more of a normalization of spending than inflation starting to push consumers to demand destruction.

 As a reminder…